george-aidonidis/generator-gemod/readme.md

-    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --coverage      # Add jest's code coverage (uploads to codecov.io)
+    --help          # Print the generator's options and usage --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --org           # Publish to a GitHub organization account --coverage      # Add jest's code coverage (uploads to codecov.io)
 ```